-Following this release is Flowmon 12.1 bringing predictive insight thanks to time series analysis.
-This feature will give you an informed warning of potential problems weeks before they may occur if the current trend continues, giving you plenty of time to avert any coming problems and shifting your ability to respond to problems from reactive to truly proactive.
+Flowmon 13 wil also bring predictive insight thanks to the introduction of time series analysis.
+This feature will give you an informed warning of potential issues weeks before they may occur if the current trend continues, giving you plenty of time to avert any coming problems and shifting your response ability from reactive to truly proactive.

 Figure 1 – Indicative topology visualization of application delivery (visuals may differ upon release)

 Service providers, or anyone who has to deploy multiple Flowmon appliances, will welcome the option to perform configuration via code.
 This is a handy way to automate the deployment of a large number of appliances without any manual labor.

 As a teaser for the long-term, Kemp Flowmon 14 will introduce a total change of workflow by implementing network monitoring in terms of assets – subnets, networks, applications – painting a much more intuitive picture of the monitored environment.